 It’s smart to encourage word-of-mouth sharing as much as possible, and one way to do that is by offering a referral discount.
 Here, if someone refers a friend to your brand and that friend makes a purchase, one or both parties get a discount.
 It’s a win-win for everyone involved, as customers get to buy for less and you get a boost in brand awareness and traffic.

 This strategy uses gated offers geared specifically towards certain communities that share core attributes, such as healthcare workers or students.
 People in these groups identify highly with this community, so recognizing their identity makes them feel appreciated.
 For instance, 66% of healthcare workers say that personalized discounts make them feel valued.
 This can help form a positive brand relationship and encourages loyalty.
 And because these communities are so tight-knit, word-of-mouth is strong; over 90% of nurses, students, and teachers would share an offer with others they knew were eligible for it.

 To prevent discount abuse, have customers verify their identity via a digital verification platform.
 This will ensure that only eligible customers can redeem it.
 As an added bonus, your brand can gather zero-party data you can use for re-engagement and personalization.

 The types of discounts you can offer heavily depend on what you sell and to whom.
 But every brand will benefit from exclusive discounts designed for the consumer communities that are most relevant and valuable for your company.

 SheerID can help you find the best types of discounts for your brand so you can build a loyal customer base that will spread news of your offers within their circles.
-The SheerID Identity Marketing Platform provides instant offer verification, allowing you to reward your most valuable customers without worrying about fraud.
+The SheerID Verification Platform provides instant offer verification, allowing you to reward your most valuable customers without worrying about fraud.
 That’s a deal we can all get behind.